 As parents we know how expensive it can be to entertain the kids, so we thought we would put together a list of things to do for free with the children, yes, that are completely free of charge.
 You know, when you are looking for kids things to do, things to do when bored, the things to do for free!
 Here’s a list of our favourite free things to do with children in Dublin

-The Phoenix Park Visitor Centre hosts an exciting, free exhibition on the history and wildlife of the park.
-Bright and lively with free art materials for the kids.
+The Phoenix Park Visitor Centre hosts an exciting, free, self guided exhibition on the history and wildlife of the park.
+The visitor centre is bright and lively with free art materials for the kids.

 On Saturdays free tickets are issued to visit Aras an Uachtarain, home of the President.
-Regular free events, exhibtions and walks are held throughout the year.
-Directly beside the Visitor Centre is an excellent playground and the restored Ashtown Castle, well worth a visit.
+Directly beside the Visitor Centre is an excellent universal playground and the restored Ashtown Castle, well worth a visit.

 The Chester Beatty Library